-Remote work: How to Secure
+Remote work: How to secure VPN & RDP sessions?

 With COVID-19 (coronavirus) cases increasing by the day, organizations in affected countries around the world are asking employees to work remotely.
 However, offering this option without proper supervision and preparation raises security concerns.